amotivv/protonmail-mcp/README.md

 If you encounter issues with the MCP server, check the following:

-1. Ensure your Protonmail SMTP credentials are correct
+1. Ensure your Protonmail SMTP credentials are correct in both configuration files
 2. Verify that the SMTP port is not blocked by your firewall
 3. Check if your Protonmail account has any sending restrictions
-4. Look for error messages in the Claude desktop app logs
+4. Look for error messages in the logs:
+   - Claude Desktop app logs
+   - Cline VSCode extension output panel
+5. Restart the Claude Desktop app or reload the VSCode window after configuration changes

 ## Development